grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 ##### Request Events #####

 Request events don't fire when we request for these operations to occur, but when the **FileManager's** queue is ready for these operations to occur.
 We'll still have to wait for the asynchronous operations to complete before we can fire our on-complete/fire events.
+These are _excellent for listening to when the filesystem is working_.

 * `FileManager.DIRECTORY_REQUESTED` - When a directory is requested in order to perform some operation.
 _returns_ `EntryRequestEvent`